RubixDev/EnchantedShulkers/README.md

 # EnchantedShulkers

+---

+**Note: This mod is for [Fabric](https://fabricmc.net/) only.
+If you are looking for a Forge mod with similar functionality, have a look at [Shulker Enchantments](https://github.com/Ephys/mc-shulker-enchantments)**

+---

 Adds the "Siphon" and "Refill" enchantments to Shulker Boxes

 [![Requires Fabric API](https://raw.githubusercontent.com/RubixDev/Rug/1.17/fabric-api.png)](https://modrinth.com/mod/fabric-api)

 ## Inspiration
 I was inspired to create this mod after watching [Xisumavoid's video about inventory improvements](https://www.youtube.com/watch?v=zJtJ90Vl03M&t=491s).
-In that video a Forge mod called [Shulker Enchantments](https://www.curseforge.com/minecraft/mc-mods/shulker-enchantments) was presented.
+In that video a Forge mod called [Shulker Enchantments](https://github.com/Ephys/mc-shulker-enchantments) was presented.
-This mod now tries to provide similar functionality for Fabric, as the only other Fabric mod with these enchantments that I could find (i.e. [BetterShulkers](https://www.curseforge.com/minecraft/mc-mods/fabric-bettershulkers)) only supports Minecraft 1.16.
+This mod now tries to provide similar functionality for Fabric, as the only other Fabric mod with these enchantments that I could find (i.e. [BetterShulkers](https://github.com/arxenix/better-shulkers)) only supports Minecraft 1.16.

 ## Features
 This mod adds the "Siphon" and "Refill" enchantments to the game.
 They can be obtained just like Mending and other treasure enchantments.